 - Closing Day

-Campers and counselors will remain at their cabin after breakfast and morning assembly.
-If your son took medication at camp, our nurses will be at the Health Center for you to pick up your son’s medication.
-You will receive the remaining balance from your son’s store account after the session is over.
+Campers and counselors will return to their cabin after breakfast and morning assembly.
+If your son took medication at camp, our nurses will be at the Infirmary for you to pick up your son’s medication.

 Lastly, take a brief moment before you leave to check that you have all your son’s belongings.
-If he is missing an item, please alert his cabin counselor.
-Also, be sure to check the Lost and Found area at the dining hall.
+If he is missing an item, please alert the Program Office.
+Also, be sure to check the cabin porch and the Lost and Found area at the Dining Hall.
 Every attempt will be made to locate an item before you leave.

 - Arriving Early/Late - Departing Early/Late